RackPing/api_client_samples/rust/README.md

 ### Installing

-For setting the permissions on all files in this folder:
+For running cargo and setting the permissions on all files in this folder:

 ```
 ./make.sh